zwwang98/simulated-processor/README.md

 ![Alt text](images/docker_toolchain.png "Title")
 7. Your CMake config should look like: <br>
 ![Alt text](images/docker_cmake.png "Title")
-8. You should be able to run this from CLion or find the container it creates by running ```shell docker ps-a``` after you build.
+8. You should be able to run this from CLion or find the container it creates by running ```docker ps-a``` after you build.

 #### On All Platforms